 Classic research from Bain found that 80% of companies believe they deliver a superior experience.
 But customers say that’s true for only 8% of companies.
 Clearly, there is a massive divide between what companies think they are delivering and what actually happens.
-The CS team can close that gap by aligning customer needs and expectations with products and implementation from the company.
+The CS team can close that gap by aligning customer needs and expectations with solutions and implementation from the company.

 Customer success teams have an inside look at how customers think, shop, and interact with the product or service.
 Those insights are powerful for improving products and processes to make the company and its services more customer-centric.
-Using feedback from the CS team to improve processes and products has numerous benefits, including reducing the cost of customer service by improving the product, retaining valuable customers, and helping the company get ahead of issues and lead the industry.
+Using feedback from the CS team to improve processes and products has numerous benefits, including reducing the cost of customer service by improving the products and services, retaining valuable customers, and helping the company get ahead of issues and lead the industry.
 But to be truly successful, CS teams must also have access to data from the rest of the company.

 Many successful companies invest in Voice of Customer (VoC) programs to build closed-loop feedback processes to quickly listen to feedback from customers, forward it to the right group, and act accordingly to either improve the situation or implement the suggestion.
 CS teams play a pivotal role in VoC efforts as they listen to customers and gather feedback and insights that can be used to improve other areas of the company and the overall customer experience.

 Amber Oler, VP of Customer Success at Hatch, says VoC programs provide opportunities for CS teams to deliver metrics the entire company can use.

 “We should be measuring our customers at every milestone during the customer journey,” she said.
 “That might be onboarding, three months after going live, or at renewal time.
 We should be listening and have a metric like NPS that we can always be weighing ourselves against.”